The night market in Trat is a sensual delight with its noise, wonderful aromas and vibrant colours

 The square itself does have tables and chairs and as the market continues on into the evening, it becomes a fun spot to enjoy a bowl of noodles, maybe some fried chicken, a dessert or a fruit shake.
 It’s also a great time to practise your Thai as the most popular places have all the ingredients laid out in front on a bed of ice and you choose what you would like, whether it be meat, seafood, tofu, whatever and get the stall owner to prepare it how you want.
 They won’t mind either if you bring other bags of food over from elsewhere.

-So if you’re a foodie, curious or just plain hungry and you find yourself in Trat, make a beeline for the night market.
+So if you’re a foodie, curious or just plain hungry and you find yourself in Trat staying at one of the guesthouses , make a beeline for the night market.
 Thai food and local life doesn’t get more authentic than this.